IgniteUI/igniteui-xplat-docs/doc/en/components/excel-library-using-tables.md

 <div class="divider--half"></div>

 ## Adding a Table to a Worksheet
-Worksheet tables in the Infragistics $PlatformShort$ Excel Engine are represented by the `WorksheetTable` object and are added in the worksheet's `Tables` collection.
+Worksheet tables in the Infragistics $Platform$ Excel Engine are represented by the `WorksheetTable` object and are added in the worksheet's `Tables` collection.
 In order to add a table, you need to invoke the `Add` method on this collection.
 In this method, you can specify the region in which you would like to add a table, whether or not the table should contain headers, and optionally, specify the table's style as a `WorksheetTableStyle` object.

 The following code demonstrates how you can add a table with headers to a `Worksheet` spanning a region of A1 to G10, where A1 to G1 will be the column headers: